-In light of the continued spread of the COVID-19 coronavirus throughout the world, Costa Cruises has announced it will suspend its global cruise operations through April 30, 2020.
+In light of the continued spread of the COVID-19 coronavirus throughout the world, Costa Cruises has announced it is extending its fleet suspension for a third time, through June 30, 2020.

 "As an industry leader, we feel it is our responsibility to be ready to make hard choices when times require it" said Neil Palomba, president of Costa Cruises.
 "In Costa, we always have the health and safety of our guests and crew members at heart.
 Now that these unprecedented circumstances require unprecedented actions to make sure that people across the world stay healthy, we are ready to play our role".